kata-containers/kata-containers/docs/Developer-Guide.md

 exit
 ```

-`kata-runtime exec` has a command-line option `runtime-namespace`, which is used to specify under which namespace the containers(Pods) are created.
-By default, it is set to `k8s.io` and works for containerd, for other upper runtimes, you may need to set the namespace by `runtime-namespace` option.
+`kata-runtime exec` has a command-line option `runtime-namespace`, which is used to specify under which [runtime namespace](https://github.com/containerd/containerd/blob/master/docs/namespaces.md) the particular pod was created.
+By default, it is set to `k8s.io` and works for containerd when configured
+ with Kubernetes.
+This should not be confused with [Kubernetes namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+For other CRI-runtimes and configurations, you may need to set the namespace utilizing the `runtime-namespace` option.

 If you want to access guest OS through a traditional way, see [Traditional debug console setup)](#traditional-debug-console-setup).